Yakutat, Alaska: History

-From 1903 the Stimson Lumber Company constructed a cannery, another sawmill, a store, and a railroad.
+In around 1903, the Stimson Lumber Company constructed a cannery, another sawmill, a store, and a railroad.
 Many people moved to the current site of Yakutat to be closer to work at the Stimson cannery, which operated through 1970.
 During World War II, the USAAF stationed a large aviation garrison near Yakutat and built a paved runway.
 The troops were withdrawn after the war.
 The runway is still in use as Yakutat Airport, which offers scheduled airline service.

 Fishing is the largest economic activity in Yakutat.